SyedNasir9/personal-finance-dashboard/README.md

 Docker, NGINX, Prometheus, GitHub Actions
 AWS for cloud deployment

-Built with 💻 + ☁️ to combine frontend experience with real-world DevOps skills.
+Built with 💻 + ☁️ to combine frontend experience with real-world DevOps skills..